On1zuma/Todooli/README.md

 Inotki is a small task manager to help people to manage their schedule easily

+## PACKAGES

-PACKAGES : crispy_form, pillow, pip install django-recaptcha
+pip install : crispy_form, pillow, django-recaptcha